tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Change in elevation defines the edge of the plane
 - More change in texture/color/tone => More separation from surroundings
 - Can be in one of three categories
   1. Spatial and Visual continuity is maintained — each space is easily accessible from each other
   2. Only Visual continuity is maintained — physical access requires stairs
-	3. Neith
+  3. Neither Spatial or Visual continuity is maintained — the planes are completely isolated from each other and provides shelter instead

 #### Depressed Base Plane